 (This list is not exhaustive.
 The full format can be found in the rental act)

 If the landlord is renting out more than one tenancy, there must always be an inspection when moving out, according to the rent act.
-The inspection must happen no later than two weeks after the landlord is made aware that you have moved out.
+The inspection must happen no later than 2 weeks after the landlord is made aware that you have moved out.

 The landlord is obliged to prepare a relocation report at the inspection.
 The report must be handed over to the tenant immediately if both parties are present.
 Furthermore, the report must be signed by you as a tenant and the landlord.

 Do not sign the report unless you agree 100% with the landlord regarding the content of the report.
-If you are unable to participate in the inspection or you refuse to sign the relocation report because you disagree with the content of the report, the landlord must send it to you no later than two weeks after the inspection.
+If you are unable to participate in the inspection or you refuse to sign the relocation report because you disagree with the content of the report, the landlord must send it to you no later than 2 weeks after the inspection.
 Once you have received the relocation report, you can raise objections.

 If the above-mentioned is not obeyed, the landlord cannot fulfill his claim and you as a tenant is not responsible for anything.
 As a result, you have the right to have your entire deposit refunded.

 If you are going to vacate your tenancy, it might be difficult to know what your landlord requires when it comes to refurbishment.
 However, in the rental act, there is a limit to what can be expected of you as a tenant.
-It is important to remember that you have no obligation to hand over the tenancy in a better condition, than when you took over the tenancy.
+It is important to remember that you have no obligation to hand over the tenancy in a better condition, than what it was in when you took over the tenancy.
 Therefore, the landlord cannot expect you to renovate the tenancy completely.

 - Look through your move-in report before you and your landlord make the inspection when you are moving out.
 In this way, you become aware of how the condition was when you moved in and thus how the tenancy shall be handed over.